sanraith/aoc2023/README.md

 - Docker

 Open the repository with VS Code in the dev container defined in `.devcontainer/devcontainer.json` and run `sbt` in the repository root directory.
-Might need to run something like `sudo chown -R vscode:vscode /workspaces/aoc2023`, I did not figure out the devcontainers yet.
+Might need to run something like `sudo chown -R vscode:vscode /workspaces/aoc2023` to get correct write permissions.

 ### Option B: Scala Build Tool

 - Scala Build Tool (SBT) 1.9.7+

 Install SBT and run `sbt` in the repository root directory.
+Due to the (currently) Unix-targeted Z3 dependency, this project will not work on Windows natively.
+To build ScalaZ3 for yourself, follow the instructions on <https://github.com/epfl-lara/ScalaZ3>.

 ## Commands